 A town transformed – New Hilton Hotel, apartments and landmark retail centre are on the rise as construction gathers pace

-Woking town centre’s new £500 million physical transformation is fast taking shape and is on track for phased completion in 2020.
+Woking town centre’s new £500 million physical transformation is fast taking shape and is on track for phased completion in summer 2021.

 Since demolition, initial groundworks and construction on the major Woking investment officially began last year, residents and visitors are now seeing a stunning new skyline rapidly develop as build work moves higher.